 This successful act of defiance started a movement that involved black Americans sitting in at white-only restaurants, businesses, and other public places across the country.

-It showed that non-violence could bring media pressure on businesses to end unjust rules.
+It showed that nonviolence could bring media pressure on businesses to end unjust rules.

 In 1961, a group of black and white civil rights activists rode buses from Washington D.C. to New Orleans in an effort to end segregation on public transportation.
-These rides were organised by CORE (Congress of Racial Equality).

-Several riders injured as a result of severe beatings and violence from the crowd.
+Several riders were injured as a result of severe beatings and violence from the crowd.
 Despite these dangers, the Freedom Rides continued until they reached New Orleans.

 The protesters were arrested in Alabama and Mississippi, but the rides helped to bring national attention to the issue of segregation on public transportation.